Abandoned Vehicles

 When reporting an abandoned vehicle please provide as much information as possible including:

-• How long the vehicle has been at that location
+- How long the vehicle has been at that location (vehicle must have been stationery for a prolonged period)

 A Council Officer will attach a notice to the vehicle asking the owner to contact the Council.
 If the owner does not claim the vehicle it will be removed.